ThomasMBury/thomasbury.net/content/authors/admin/_index.md

 highlight_name: true
 ---

-Thomas Bury is an applied mathematician, data scientist, and TEDx speaker.
-He currently works at the Department of Physiology, McGill University.
-His research uses tools from mathematics and artificial intelligence better understand the dynamics of complex systems arising in ecology, epidemiology, climate science and medicine.
-He is currently working on methods to detect and classify cardiac arrhythmia in people.
-Besides research, he writes on Medium for <a href="https://medium.com/@thomasbury" target="_blank">Towards Data Science</a> and teaches a range of <a href="/teaching">courses</a>.
+Thomas Bury is an applied mathematician, data scientist, and TEDx speaker, currently working in the Faculty of Medicine, McGill University.
+His research applies mathematics and artificial intelligence to the natural sciences, including medicine, ecology and the climate.
+He is currently developing methods to better predict and classify cardiac arrhythmia.
+Besides <a href="https://www.thomasbury.net/#publications">research</a>, he writes on Medium for <a href="https://medium.com/@thomasbury" target="_blank">Towards Data Science</a> and teaches a range of <a href="/teaching">courses</a>.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/thomas_bury_cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}